pinkiepie1811/EscapeRoom/README.md

 Upon sucessful connections, players proceed by the instructions prompted in the game.
 Generally, input is done by typing with keyboard characters or by moving elements on screen with the arrow-keys.
 To quit the game, enter `:q` or `:quit`.

 ## Notes
-An important rule of this game is that players would strictly follow the instructions given by the narrator of the game, especially when giving commands (inputs starting with `:`).
+An important rule of this game is that players would strictly follow the instructions given by the narrator of the game, especially when giving commands (inputs starting with `:` or '[' and ending with ']').
 Breaking this rule can have unexpected outcomes, and players might never be able to escape the dangerous room!!!!

 ### SOLUTIONS/WALKTHROUGH (Do not read unless you intend to cheat!)